Critical Access Hospitals

 Deadlines/Timeline

-Below is a timeline of SHIP deadlines, but the dates are subject to change.
-More updates are sent out to our listserv; if you would like to be added to the list that contains important updates, contact Megan Polster, Program Assistant, at mepolster@wisc.edu or (608) 261-1891.
+Below is a timeline of estimated SHIP deadlines; the dates are subject to change.
+More updates are sent out in our newsletter, Rural Health Radar; subscribe to receive updates or contact Megan Polster, Communications Coordinator, at mepolster@wisc.edu.

-August-May 31.
-After the UW-Madison Purchasing contract is signed and countersigned, hospitals may begin to send invoices to WORH for reimbursement as purchases are made.
+August-May 31: After the UW-Madison Purchasing contract is signed and countersigned, hospitals may begin to send invoices to UW-Madison Research and Sponsored Programs (RSP) for reimbursement as purchases are made.

 Questions?